CosmosDB/labs/dotnet/labs/09-troubleshooting-performance.md

 # Troubleshooting Azure Cosmos DB Performance

-In this lab, you will use the .NET SDK to tune Azure Cosmos DB requests to optimize the performance and cost of your application.
+In this lab, you will use the Java SDK to tune Azure Cosmos DB requests to optimize the performance and cost of your application.

 > If this is your first lab and you have not already completed the setup for the lab content see the instructions for [Account Setup](00-account_setup.md) before starting this lab.

-## Create a .NET Core Project
+## Create a Maven Project

-1. On your local machine, locate the CosmosLabs folder in your Documents folder and open the Lab09 folder that will be used to contain the content of your .NET Core project.
+1. On your local machine, locate the CosmosLabs folder in your Documents folder and open the Lab09 folder that will be used to contain the content of your Java Core project.
 If you are completing this lab through Microsoft Hands-on Labs, the CosmosLabs folder will be located at the path: **C:\labs\CosmosLabs**

 1. In the Lab09 folder, right-click the folder and select the **Open with Code** menu option.